ibm-messaging/mq-dev-patterns/container/queuemanager/compose/README.md

 lists the AWS IAM permissions needed for Docker Compose to manage AWS resources.
 Please check with the Docker (AWS ECS) Compose documentation for updates on the required policies.

-We used the following coarse grained IAM permissions.
-VisualEditor, denotes that we built the policies using the visual editor.
+We used the following coarse grained IAM permissions. `VisualEditor0`, denotes that we built the policies using the visual editor.
 You can merge these policies into logical units, but for clarity we have presented them separately.

+**Note:** You may wish to restrict the policies further to your specific needs to ensure you have an optimal configuration.

 #### System policies
 - ElasticLoadBalancingFullAccess